wisdomabioye/aider/README.md

-##Decentralized Confession - Anonymous and encrypted confession powered by Blockstack
+## Decentralized Confession - Anonymous and encrypted confession powered by Blockstack

+Real use case of Blockchain on human life.